reflectoring/reflectoring.github.io/_posts/2020-09-20-processing-files-using-java-8-streams.md

 ### Filtering by Data

-Stream obtained by reading this file can be filtered to retain only some of their elements by specifying conditions as demonstrated in the example below.
+We can apply various conditions on streams, using the filter() method which filters stream elements based on a given predicate.

 #### Example 6

+We can look at an example to understand how the stream obtained by reading this file can be filtered to retain only some of their elements by specifying conditions:

 ```java
 try (Stream<String> lines = Files
   .lines(Path.of(filePath))) {